chenlab-uva/InteractiveRelatednessPlots/README.md

 ## Visualization of Families

 Run KING to get the required four files.
 They are *.seg, *.segments.gz, *allsegs.txt and *splitped.txt.
+Related R files are saved at viewFamily folder. <br/>

 ```{bash}
 king -b hapmap.bed --ibdseg --prefix hapmap